What could be a better substitute for Tuna Salad that’s healthier, tastier, and loaded with protein? Avocado Tuna Salad without a doubt!

 How to make the Avocado Tuna Salad?

-For this avocado tuna salad, all you will need is avocado, tuna, cucumber, red onion, lemon and the green of cilantro or parsley to sprinkle over your salad.
+For this avocado tuna salad, all you will need is avocado, tuna, cucumber, red onion, lemon, and green cilantro or parsley to sprinkle over your salad.

 Take out your ingredients and cut the avocado and cucumber and onion into small pieces.